KadeLehman/inputvalidator/README.md

 - Accepts alphabetic chars (diacritics allowed), up to two "inner" spaces, up to two commas, up to three apostrophes, and up to three hyphens.
 		Use regex kinda like I did for phone number.
 - Line terminators or other symbols/ASCII/unicode characters are not allowed.
-		(Make regex whitelist in nature)
+		(Make regex whitelist in nature.)
 - Name must not start with a non-alphabetic character (so no space or other char).
-However, trailing spaces are allowed, not counted, and will be truncated.
-		Reject if first sentence.
-Truncate spaces if any.
+		Use escape char for "alphabetic".

 ### Example of long name